openssl s_client

 Return verification errors instead of continuing.
 This will typically abort the handshake with a fatal error.

-A file containing trusted certificates to use during server authentication and to use when attempting to build the client certificate chain.
+A file in PEM format containing trusted certificates to use when attempting to build the client certificate chain.

 -chainCApath directory

-The directory to use for building the chain provided to the server.
-This directory must be in "hash format", see verify for more information.
+A directory containing trusted certificates to use for building the client certificate chain provided to the server.
+This directory must be in "hash format", see openssl verify for more information.

 -requestCAfile file